bm2-lab/iDMer/README.md

         git clone https://github.com/bm2-lab/iDMer.git

 ## Usage
-iDMer has two modes, `exp` and `denovo` mode.
+iDMer has two modes for use, i.e., `exp` and `denovo` mode.

-In `exp` mode, user needs to provide virus VTPs reliance and restriction genes, EHFs reliance and restriction genes.
+In `exp` mode, user needs to provide virus VTPs reliance and restriction genes, EHFs reliance and restriction genes, as these genes are experimentally validated.
 In `denovo` mode, iDMer predicts the VTPs based on virus genome information.
 User needs to provide virus genome information and candidate VTPs in fasta format.
 A config file is also required to indicate the candidate VTPs reliance and restriction genes, the candidate EHFs reliance and restriction genes.
 You can use these two mode by: